Shopping for gifts can be difficult.

 Bathing or Hygiene Supplies

-Baby wash, lotion, bath towel, washcloths, bath toys for upcoming months, electric nail trimmer, toothbrush
+Baby wash, lotion, bath towel, washcloths, bath toys, toothbrush

 Feeding Supplies (for when baby starts to eat solids)